 In response to the evolving marketplace, the gig economy was born.
 Its inception drew immediate controversy, with companies like Uber and Deliveroo praised by some and demonised by others for their revolutionary and atypical ways of working.
 One of the main causes of controversy is the high degree of uncertainty faced by people performing services in the gig economy.
 The major concerns relate to their contractual and social security status:

 These questions are compelling businesses and labour courts worldwide.
-A study by IDEA Consult shows that next to the aging of society, digitisation will have the greatest impact on the labour market in the coming years.
 It can be fairly stated that time is of the essence, and we must conclude that the present labour laws may no longer be sufficiently adapted to current and future needs.

 “There’s no single status that accommodates the needs of the gig economy.
 The proof of this is that in the majority of the countries we examined, there are court cases that question the status of workers in the gig economy.
 We should dare to completely rethink the labour law framework to find a balance between social protection and the needs of the current economy."

 "Legal certainty, transparency and flexibility ought to be the cornerstones of a new labour law.
-The goal of this exercise is to find an appropriate legal framework without needlessly complicating our labour law any further.”
+The goal should be to find an appropriate legal framework that stimulates the new economies, without needlessly complicating our labour law any further.”